um-acs/acs_docs/docs/pegasus/Singularity/apptainerinfo.rst

  $ apptainer build lolcow.sif lolcow.def

 If it needed root credentials make use of  --fakeroot to container to build lolcow.sif image from def file.
-Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement to hpc@ccs.miami.edu .
+Initially you need to get the fake root permissions from IDSC and requested to raise the ticket with brief description of project requirement `here <https://uhealthtest.service-now.com/esc?id=sc_cat_item&sys_id=4080579787f1ee1099fd11383cbb3583>`_ .

 ::